Jahjahhhh/EEG-SHIELD/README.md

 ---

 ## 📦 BOM (Bill of Materials)
+### IMPORTANT
+- The RPi extension connector is a 24 pin connector, not a 20...
+- The parts are ordered in 2x, 3x, in case you lose/break the part or they're bad.
+- Need electrodes and abrasive low imped gel
+- TPS73225DBVR missing in the BOM (board will short if you use 2 TPS72325DBVR instead of a TPS72325DBVR and a TPS73225DBVR)
 |   Qty | Designators                                                                                         | Value                      | Supplier Link                                                                                                                                                                                                                                                        | Footprint                                     |
 |------:|:----------------------------------------------------------------------------------------------------|:---------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:----------------------------------------------|
 |     3 | J2                                                                                                  | RPi 3B 40 Pin Socket       | https://www.digikey.ca/en/products/detail/samtec-inc/ESQ-120-44-T-D/7098774                                                                                                                                                                                          | PinSocket_2x20_P2.54mm_Vertical               |